In his book, Kitchen Confidential, world-renowned chef Anthony Bourdain described his mentor asking him if he had any enemies.

 - I signed my first book deal

-- I make thousands of dollars from my writing
+- I made thousands of dollars/month from my writing

 These incredible triumphs have also come with terrible lows, however.

 I was publicly accused of plagiarizing and reported for it (it was an accident — I wish I could have explained my mistake privately).